Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

 ### Instructions

+1. Make sure you have all 3 Gold Canari Plushies.
+Otherwise you will lose money over time!
-1. Stand facing the restaurant receptionest.
+2. Stand facing the restaurant receptionest.
-2. Start the program in the game.
+3. Start the program in the game.

 The program will spam 3 moves in the following priority: